 Each univariate model is conditionally independent given the parental set.
 Given a specific order i:

-- It will produce a known joint predictive distribution. - The series are decoupled for sequential analysis and then recoupled for forecasting into an optimal multivariate model.
+- Known joint predictive distribution. - The time series are decoupled for sequential analysis and then recoupled for forecasting into an optimal multivariate model.

-Now, we are able to compute Dynamic Order Probabilities.
+Now, we are able to compute Dynamic Order Probabilities (DOP).

 Dynamic Order Probabilibites